-Before Obamacare made coverage guaranteed issue, pregnancy itself was also considered a pre-existing condition that would prevent an expectant parent — male or female — from obtaining coverage in all but five states.
+Before the Affordable Care Act (Obamacare) made coverage guaranteed issue, pregnancy itself was also considered a pre-existing condition that would prevent an expectant parent — male or female — from obtaining coverage in all but five states.
 And many individual health insurance carriers considered a previous cesarean section to be a reason to decline an application or charge a higher initial premium. (in Maine, Massachusetts, New Jersey, New York, and Vermont, state regulations prevented carriers from using medical underwriting to determine eligibility for coverage, long before this became the norm under the ACA).

 Obamacare changes everything

-Even before the ACA, maternity coverage was available on most group plans, thanks to the 1978 Pregnancy Discrimination Act.
-The Act mandates that if an employer with 15 of more employees opts to provide health insurance, the coverage must include maternity benefits.
-And in nearly 40 percent of the states, there were regulations that required small group plans to include maternity benefits, even if the employer had fewer than 15 employees.
+Even before the ACA, maternity coverage was available on most employer-sponsored group plans, thanks to the 1978 Pregnancy Discrimination Act.
+The Act mandates that if an employer with 15 or more employees opts to provide health insurance, the coverage must include maternity benefits.
+And in nearly 40% of the states, there were regulations that required small group plans to include maternity benefits, even if the employer had fewer than 15 employees.

 Taken by surprise

 There are still individual and small-group plans that don’t include maternity care, because grandmothered and grandfathered plans are still in existence.
-All grandmothered plans will end by December 31, 2017 (and were never allowed at all in some states).
+Grandmothered plans are allowed to remain in force until if and when the federal government says otherwise, although their continued existence is at the discretion of each state and the insurers that offer plans in a given state, so some states haven’t had grandmothered plans for years, or never had them at all.
 And the number of grandfathered plans is steadily declining, since those are plans that were in force as of March 2010 and have remained largely unchanged ever since.
 But maternity coverage is included in all individual and small-group plans with original effective dates of January 1, 2014 or later.

 Preventive care is covered with no cost-sharing on plans that were sold or renewed after September 23, 2010, and additional woman-specific preventive care was added to plans that were sold or renewed after August 1, 2012.
 So at this point, all grandmothered plans include free preventive care, as well as all new plans that are fully ACA-compliant.